PfCO – Your questions answered

 - Operations Manual

 When you look at other training entities PfCO Course, make sure you understand when and how they expect you to complete your Operations Manual and Flight Test.
 As very often they expect you to complete your Operations Manual from scratch in your own time, get your flying skills up to scratch without support, and only then let you book a date and time for your Flight Test, often miles from where you live.

-The format of our course is the most time-efficient possible, providing you with all of the necessary certificates immediately upon completion of the four days.
+The format of our course is the most time-efficient possible, providing you with all of the necessary certificates immediately upon completion of the three days.

 If you have three or more individuals who require training at the same time, then we can come to you.
 Price per person starts at £1,495 + VAT, assuming three people attending, with training delivered over three days at your facilities.
 Don’t worry if you do not have space on site for us to fly drones.
 So long as you are not based in the centre of a major city, we can generally find somewhere nearby that is suitable for drone flying.